-Elizabeth is leading Maytree in shaping the discussion around poverty and human rights in Canada.
-She is a dedicated builder and champion for the non-profit sector, with extensive experience in research, teaching and direct service provision.
-Elizabeth has a deep history with Maytree; she previously served as the Director of Policy and was the executive director of one of Maytree’s signature ideas: the Toronto Region Immigrant Employment Council (TRIEC).
-Most recently, Elizabeth established and led Mowat NFP (Not-for-Profit Policy) at the Mowat Centre, where she conducted and directed research analyzing the challenges facing the non-profit sector.
+Elizabeth is leading Maytree’s work to advance economic and social rights in Canada.
+She is a dedicated builder and champion for the non-profit sector, with extensive experience in research, teaching, and direct service.
+Elizabeth has a deep history with Maytree; she previously served as its Director of Policy and was the executive director of one of Maytree’s signature ideas: the Toronto Region Immigrant Employment Council (TRIEC).
+Before returning to Maytree in 2014, Elizabeth established and led Mowat NFP at the Mowat Centre, University of Toronto, where she conducted and directed research on the challenges facing the non-profit sector.
 Elizabeth currently serves as the Chair of Making the Shift: A Youth Homelessness Social Innovation Lab at York University, and as the Chair of the City of Toronto’s Housing Rights Advisory Committee.

 Communications and Design Specialist

 Sarah implements Maytree’s visual identity across all print and online products.
 She worked for Roots of Empathy and Ideas that Matter before taking on her current role at Maytree.
 She is a graduate of the Ontario College of Art and Design and holds a BFA from York University.
 Sarah’s private illustration work has been published in Spacing and Reader’s Digest Canada.

 Yukon supports all aspects of Maytree’s communications operations, including writing newsletter and landing page copy, editing reports, and managing social media.
 Most recently, he was a freelance content writer.
 Previously, he worked in communications for a non-profit in Germany, wrote a community newsletter for a Toronto housing co-op, and edited a university newspaper.
 He holds an MA (European and Russian Affairs) and a BA Hons.
 (English Literature, History) from the University of Toronto.